 Click Add Device and enter your device’s MAC address (its wireless ID number).
 Finding the MAC address is different for each device.
 Use the Where Do I Find This option to find yours.
 Once entered, you’re good to go!
 Rinse and repeat for each new piece of tech.

-You can register up to seven devices on your account.
+You can register up to ten devices on your account.
 If you ditched some old tech that was registered on MyResNet, now’s a good time to remove it.
 From the dashboard, just choose the device you want to remove and click Terminate.